luiztauffer/guacamole-data-science/_posts/2019-03-16-mammals-data-mining.md

 ## 4. Limitations, errors and what I learned from them
 Having your application indicating that giraffes live in Ecuador can be disappointing, but errors are not always so bad.
 We can learn form them!
-Here's a couple of interesting things I learned from the errors of this project:
+Here's a couple of interesting things I learned from the limitations of this project:

 1. This was an interesting implementation of the [wisdom of the crowds](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd) principle applied to web pages, but not without shortcomings.
 The first limitation is intrinsic to the world wide web: a disproportionally large chunk of the whole web content is produced in the United States, making it likely that the name "United States" will appear more often than others by chance.
 Making the search exclusively in english reinforces this bias.

+2. The method works well for niche specific species (kangaroos, zebras, sloths) but gets innacurate for widespread species (bats, foxes, hedgehogs), most likely due to the limited sample size of web pages and the language bias.

-Also, because of zoos, certain countries might have their names appearing regularly together with some species, even if those species are not natural from those countries.
+3. Because of zoos, certain countries might have their names appearing regularly together with some species, even if those species are not natural from those countries.

-2. [Hippos in Colombia](https://www.vox.com/videos/2018/12/4/18125563/hippos-colombia-pablo-escobar), wtf??
+4. [Hippos in Colombia](https://www.vox.com/videos/2018/12/4/18125563/hippos-colombia-pablo-escobar), wtf??
 Yes, they were brought in the 80s by Pablo Escobar for his personal zoo and now are roaming by the country.

+5. Sloths in India??
+That's a typical result of our search for species being too uspecific.
+Sloth bears inhabits the southern Asia region and a more badasses than the Latin American sloths (like, [tiger-ass-kicking](https://www.youtube.com/watch?v=DV9ZGtQ8JZc) level badass)

+6. Australia scored significantly high in 15 of these 16 species!
+Or Australia has the most diverse zoos in the world, or it's definitely the weirdest fauna in the globe.

 ## 5. References and resources